Tokariew/hb_downloader/README.md

 ```

-For Windows systems script require to remove 260 path name limit, otherwise download of some files will fail or script will try to redownload files with long file names.
+For Windows systems script require removing 260 path name limit, otherwise download of some files will fail or script will try to redownload files with long file names.

 ## Usage